Safe & Unsafe Mosquito Repellents for Infants

 Gels, Creams, Body Sprays, Wipes, Roll-ons

-Do not think that applying a too much will offer more protection.
+Do not think that applying too much of these will offer more protection.
 By doing this, you will be exposing your baby’s skin to toxins, which is not required.
 Apply the required amount on your baby’s exposed skin.
-Make sure to go through the instructions thoroughly to know when you need to reapply the cream again so that your baby always stays protected.
+Make sure to go through the instructions thoroughly to know when you need to reapply the cream again, so that your baby always stays protected.

 This is the MOST effective mosquito repellent if you can use it in the right way.
 What’s the best part of using a net?
 They have zero negative effects on your baby’s health.